Marianne Thamm

-Marianne Thamm is a South African journalist, author and stand-up comedian.
+Marianne Thamm (born 12 March 1961) is a South African journalist, author and stand-up comedian.
 She is the assistant editor of the Daily Maverick and has written several books.
-In 2016 she released the memoir, Hitler, Verwoerd, Mandela and me.
+In 2016, she released the memoir, Hitler, Verwoerd, Mandela and me.

 Background

 Thamm was born in England where her German father had been a prisoner of war and met Thamm's mother, a Portuguese domestic worker.
 Thamm describes herself as a “half-Portuguese, half-German, recovering Roman Catholic atheist lesbian immigrant”.
 She lives in Cape Town with her partner and two daughters.

+Selected works

+List of selected works by Marianne Thamm.